 - 750lb tensile strength

-I'm sure you've also heard of Military Grade Paracord aka Mil-Spec Paracord aka Mil-C-5040.
-There are some important things to note about 550 Mil Spec cord.
+You may have also heard of Military Grade Paracord (Mil-Spec Paracord, Mil-C-5040).
+There are some important things to note about 550 Mil Spec parachute cord.

 2) To be certified Mil-Spec it has to pass 14 rigorous scientific tests